Students may enroll simultaneously in high school and college classes, or solely in college classes.

 How to Get Started:

-Make an appointment with your high school counselor to review your COMPASS results and to discuss how Running Start could work with your educational career/plans.
+Make an appointment with your high school counselor to to discuss how Running Start could work with your educational career/plans.
 Students must have the Running Start Verification form filled out by their counselor, which specifies which classes they are permitted to take at the college.

 Make an appointment to see a college advisor and to register at the college you plan to attend.